AMWA-TV/ms-05-01/docs/Device Model.md

 Since blockspecs are JSON documents, the envisioned reusable blockspec ecosystem will be fundamentally concerned with the storage, retrieval, and maintenance of JSON texts.

-AMWA's plans and processes for developing, publishing, maintaining, and curating blockspec libraries are beyond the scope of this document.

 #### Global blockspec IDs

 A key NCA feature to support blockspec libraries is the Global blockspec ID, or GSID.
 In blockspec libraries, a unique GSID value will be assigned to each blockspec intended for reuse.
 GSIDs will be the principal query key for people or systems seeking to retrieve blockspec definitions from public or corporate libraries, and will be the primary way Controllers retrieve definitions of blockspecs that Devices implement.